 - Report to the post assembly at the March monthly meeting only those nominees approved by a majority vote of the committee.
 Nominations from the floor are always in order after the nominations committee has reported.
 A nomination is only a statement of preference and does not control the election in any way.

-- After the nomination committee has made its report to the assembly at the March monthly meeting, it has completed its responsibility.
+- After the nomination committee has made its report to the assembly at the March monthly meeting.

 Section 4.
 Duties of the Election Committee.